 -

-Evil Czech Brewery: Buffet-style brunch and lunch in Mishawaka.
+Evil Czech Brewery: Great for buffet-style brunch and lunch near Mishawaka.

 -

-Fall: Best for Notre Dame football fans, but expect crowds and higher prices.
+Fall: Perfect for Notre Dame football fans, though expect bigger crowds and higher hotel prices.

 -

-Summer: Ideal for farmers markets, outdoor fitness classes, and South Bend Cubs baseball.
+Summer: Great for farmers markets, outdoor fitness classes, and South Bend Cubs baseball games.

 -

-Air: South Bend International Airport has flights from many cities.
+Air: South Bend International Airport offers flights from major cities.

 -

-Train/Bus: South Shore Line from Chicago is easy.
+Train/Bus: The South Shore Line connects South Bend to Chicago easily.

 -

-Car: Interstate 90 and Highway 31 connect South Bend to nearby cities.
-Renting a car is recommended since the city is spread out.
+Car: Interstate 90 and Highway 31 make driving convenient.
+Renting a car is recommended since the city is spread out and attractions are not always walking distance.